bhoodream/code-example/README.md

-A small part of the code from the actual test task!
+A small part of the code from the recent test task!